inUtil-Labs/inutil-labs.github.io/legal.md

 When interacting with inUtil Labs, you choose what personal information and how much information to provide to us.
 Your choice may affect our ability to provide you with our products or services.

-**What about my personal data that was provided to Kwes by its users?**
+**What about my personal data that was provided to inUtil Labs by its users?**

 For information submitted through inUtil Labs' online products by our users, we do not own this data.
 Those individuals and businesses, using our product and services, are the owners (controllers) of the information that was provided to us.